Zzh-tju/CIoU/README.md

 #### Note:
  - Things we did but did not appear in the paper: SPM + Distance + Weighted Cluster-NMS.
 Here the box coordinate weighted average is only performed in `IoU> 0.8`.
 (We searched that `IoU>0.5` is not good for YOLACT and `IoU>0.9` is almost same to `SPM + Distance Cluster-NMS`.)
  - The Original NMS impremented by YOLACT is faster than ours, because they firstly use a score threshold (0.05) to get the set of candidate boxes, then do NMS will be faster (taking YOLACT ResNet101-FPN as example, 22 ~ 23 FPS with a slight performance drop).
 In order to get the same result with our Cluster-NMS, we modify the process of Original NMS.

+ - Note that Torchvision NMS has the fastest speed, that is owing to CUDA imprementation and engineering accelerations (like upper triangular IoU matrix only).
+However, our Cluster-NMS requires less iterations for NMS and can also be further accelerated by adopting engineering tricks.

+ - Currently, Torchvision NMS use IoU as criterion, not DIoU.
+However, if we directly replace IoU with DIoU in Original NMS, it will costs much more time due to the sequence operation.
+Now, Cluster-DIoU-NMS will significantly speed up DIoU-NMS and obtain exactly the same result.

  - Torchvision NMS is a function in Torchvision>=0.3, and our Cluster-NMS can be applied to any projects that use low version of Torchvision and other deep learning frameworks as long as it can do matrix operations. **No other import, no need to compile, less iteration, fully GPU-accelerated and better performance**.
 ## Images
 ```Shell